qpttat2812/Interview-Test-Engineer/README.md

     - Ascending/descending order in an array.
     - ...

-17. Handle a page that has `lazy loading` (my coding assignment - then present the solution in onsite interview)
+17. Handle a page that has `lazy loading` (my coding assignment - then present the solution in onsite interview and discuss with interviewers)
 18. Why do you apply `Page Object Model`?
 19. Which OOP characteristics do you like most?
 20. Please tell me about `super` and `this`?